 Aria (tenor)–recit (bass)–aria (bass)–recit (sop/alt)-duet (sop/alt)–chorale.

 The twenty-fourth cantata of the cycle for the twenty-third Sunday after Trinity.

 Another return by Bach to Weimar compositions, this cantata dates from 1715 (Dürr p 621) a fact that may explain the unusual scoring.
 There are various occasions when Bach experiments with unusual combinations of low pitched instruments, creating sonorities of a uniquely dark timbre.
 Brandenburg 6 (violas and gambas) and the Quoniam from the Bm Mass (horn and two bassoons) are well-known examples.
-But such experiments are less common in this cycle, possibly suggesting an innate conservatism at Leipzig.
+But such experiments are less common in this cycle, possibly suggesting an innate conservatism of the Leipzig congregations.

 Bach′s unerring ear for musical colour always leads one to look closely at the text to ascertain whether there might be specific clues justifying the choice of instruments.
 Alas, there are no obvious images which suggest, for example, the use of two obbligati cellists in the bass aria so one is tempted to fall back on the excuse that, as a young composer revelling in the total technical command he had of his material, Bach just enjoyed experimentation.
 The availability of appropriate musicians must also have been a factor.